Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Origin of Capacity Limits in WDM Optical Networks

-The estimated information rate of this system is shown in Fig.~\ref{fig:5wdm-cap}.
+The simulated achievable rates of WDM are shown in Fig.~\ref{fig:5wdm-cap}.
+Here the distribution of the user of interest is optimized and interference signals correspond to independent symbols chosen uniformly from a common multi-ring constellation.
+The two cases of large and small inter-channel interference shown in the figure correspond to large and small user peak powers, by scaling user constellations.
 It is clear from both Fig.~\ref{fig:interference} and Fig.~\ref{fig:5wdm-cap} that, as the average transmitted power is increased, the signal-to-noise ratio in the COI, and as a result the information rate, vanishes to zero.
-Note that this effect can also be predicted by a simple $\snr$ analysis at the receiver.
+Note that this effect can also be predicted by a simple \SNR\ analysis at the receiver; see also \cite{ccbpf12}.

 Using the mathematical and numerical tools described in Parts I and II, this paper aims to show that it is possible to exploit the integrability of the nonlinear Schr\"odinger equation and induce a $k$-user interference channel on the NLS equation so that both the \emph{deterministic} inter-channel and inter-symbol interferences are simultaneously zero for all users of a multiuser network.
-Such interference cancellation follows directly from the integrability of the cubic nonlinear Schr\"odinger equation in $1+1$ dimensions, and is generally not feasible for other types of nonlinearity (even if the nonlinearity is weaker than cubic!).
-The achievable rates of the suggested scheme are expected to be higher than those of the WDM method and the scheme has numerous other potential advantages, mentioned in Section~\ref{sec:intro}.
+Here by ``deterministic interference'' we mean interference terms that are present even in the absence of noise.
+This lack of interference is a consequence of the integrability of the cubic nonlinear Schr\"odinger equation in $1+1$ dimensions, and is generally not feasible for other types of nonlinearity (even if the nonlinearity is weaker than cubic!).
+This results in a deterministic ``orthogonalization'' for the nonlinear optical fiber channel for any value of dispersion, nonlinearity, signal power or transmission distance.

-\begin{remark} Note that for an information-theoretic study, it is not necessary to perform deterministic signal processing such as backpropagation.
+\begin{remark} Note that, as a consequence of the data-processing inequality, for an information-theoretic study it is not necessary to perform deterministic signal processing such as backpropagation.
 One is only concerned with transition probabilities, which include effects such as rotations or other deterministic transformations.
-Backpropagation just aids the system engineer to simplify the task of the signal recovery (being an invertible operation, it does not change the information content of the received signal). \end{remark}
+Backpropagation just aids the system engineer to simplify the task of the signal recovery --- being an invertible operation, it does not change the information content of the received signal. \end{remark}